Denial is a safety net for everyone. We deny our problems when we feel overwhelmed. We deny that we are facing situations that we do not like.

-Denial is a construct that is firmly embedded into our culture from birth through death.
+Denial is a construct that is firmly embedded in our culture from birth through death.
 It is a construct created to protect us from harsh realities that we would rather not face.
-Denial can be seen as an ego defense that shelters the person from the truth they cannot deal with.
+Thus, denial can be seen as an ego defense that shelters the person from the truth they cannot deal with.

 This can be especially true for those struggling with active addiction.

 As a concept used in the treatment of addictive disorders, "denial" was popularly coined in the early-to-mid 1980s when the conversation about addiction became more open.
 It was used then to describe the denial of an addict and the severity of their substance abuse and the problems surrounding it.

 The overuse of the word is apparent over 30 years later.
 We know all the slogans and catchphrases about being "in denial."

 Denial in the field of addictions' treatment means that the addict is going to minimize their addiction by any means possible.
 Outright denial of active addiction often includes: